hackettka/HTML-CSS/integration.md

     <link rel="stylesheet" href="style.css">
 ```

+## Best Practices:
-*Best Practices:* Option 3, external styling, is preferred by most web developers because it is considered best practice to keep your HTML document 'presentation' free.
+Option 3, external styling, is preferred by most web developers because it is considered best practice to keep your HTML document 'presentation' free.

+# Activity
+Open up a new document in your Sublime Text editor.
+Save the document to the same folder as your HTML documents and title it `style.css`.
+In your `index.html` document, add in the link to our style sheet.
+Be sure to add it in the correct place in the code.